-Windows and Android are very popular, so naturally, there a lot of people who use both.
-Microsoft’s “Your Phone” app integrates your Android phone with your PC, giving you access to your phone’s notifications, text messages, photos, and more—right on your PC.
+Windows and Android are very popular, so naturally, there are a lot of people who use both.
+Microsoft’s “Phone Link” app integrates your Android phone with your PC, giving you access to your phone’s notifications, text messages, photos, and more—right on your PC.

 We’ll start with the Android app.
-Download Your Phone Companion from the Google Play Store on your Android phone or tablet.
+Download the “Link to Windows” app from the Google Play Store on your Android phone or tablet.
 Select Samsung Galaxy devices already have this app installed.

-Next, you’ll need to grant the app some permissions.
+After it connects, you’ll need to grant the Android app some permissions.
 Tap “Continue” to proceed.

-With permissions out of the way, the next screen will tell you about letting the app run in the background to stay connected to your PC.
+With permissions out of the way, you may be asked to let the app run in the background to stay connected to your PC.
 Tap “Continue” to proceed.

 A pop-up will ask if you want to allow the app to always run in the background.
 Select “Allow.”

 That’s all there is to do on the Android side for now.
-You’ll find the “Your Phone” app preinstalled on your Windows 10 PC—open it from the Start menu.
-If you don’t see it, download the Your Phone app from the Microsoft Store.
+Back on your Windows 10 PC, the Phone Link app will have a “Continue” button to click.

-The Your Phone app will now guide you through setting up some of the features.
+The Phone Link app will now guide you through setting up some of the features.
 We’ll show you how, too.
 First, tap “See My Notifications.”

-In order for this feature to work, we must give the Your Phone Companion app permission to see Android notifications.
+In order for this feature to work, we must give the Link to Windows app permission to see Android notifications.
 Click “Open Settings on Phone” to get started.

 On your Android device, a notification will appear prompting you to open the notification settings.
 Tap “Open” to go there.

 That’s it!
-You’ll now see your notifications appear in the “Notifications” tab on the Windows app.
+You’ll now see your notifications appear in the “Notifications” sidebar on the Windows app.
 When a notification appears, you can remove it from your Android device by clicking the “X” icon.

 The “Photos” tab also doesn’t require any setup.
 It will show recent photos from your device.

-In the sidebar, you can even see the battery level of your connected device, adjust some device settings, and control the media that’s playing.
+In the sidebar, you can see the battery level of your connected device, adjust some device settings, and control the media that’s playing.